 How to pick a Vulnerability Scanner for your organization?

 There are a lot of vulnerability scanners in the market with overlapping features.
 It is difficult to judge a vulnerability scanner by how many tests it conducts or how fast it reports.
-Those are all important qualities but present in a lot of good scanners.
+Those are all important qualities but are present in a lot of good scanners.

 When it comes to vulnerability scanning, the user experience can be improved a lot with small additional features.